A fast dynamo on the three-torus: Introduction

-A significant amount of effort has been devoted to the study of the fast dynamo problem over the past fifty years, with much of the progress focused on understanding the topological and geometric obstacles to rigorous proof.
-For instance, a large class of so-called \emph{antidynamo theorems} \cites{zeldovich1980magnetic,Cowling33,AK98,CG95,Klapper_Young_1995} rule out diffusive dynamo action in models with specific symmetries; most notably, the work of Zeldovich \cite{zeldovich1980magnetic} precludes such action in two-dimensional flows.
+A central difficulty in the fast dynamo problem lies in the presence of strong geometric and topological constraints.
+In particular, a large class of \emph{antidynamo theorems} \cites{zeldovich1980magnetic,Cowling33,AK98,CG95,Klapper_Young_1995} rule out dynamo action in settings with specific symmetries; most notably, Zeldovich's theorem \cite{zeldovich1980magnetic} precludes such behaviour in two-dimensional flows.
+These results highlight the rigidity of the continuous-time problem and help explain the scarcity of rigorous constructions.

-Due to these restrictive properties, the study of dynamo action in discrete-time maps has become a popular alternative \cites{baylychildress,CG95,Oseledets_1993,C92,AG93,GilbertSFS,Gilbert_1993,Vytnova_2014}.
-In this framework, the ideal dynamo problem is viewed as the action of a vector-valued transfer operator---corresponding to a diffeomorphism $T$ of the manifold---on the magnetic field.
-This model allows for the study of ``algebraic'' maps (e.g., the CAT map or other toral automorphisms) that do not necessarily arise as time-$1$ maps of any velocity field.
-While these maps afford significant analytical flexibility and have provided the only rigorous examples of fast dynamo action on compact domains to date \cites{Oseledets_1993,Gilbert_1993}, they often bypass the very constraints that make the physical problem so challenging\footnote{A common unphysical feature of algebraic maps, such as the CAT map, is that the spatial average of their Jacobian matrix need not be the identity.
+As a result, much of the mathematical progress has taken place in the setting of discrete-time dynamical systems \cites{baylychildress,CG95,Oseledets_1993,C92,AG93,GilbertSFS,Gilbert_1993,Vytnova_2014}.
+In this framework, the evolution of the magnetic field is modeled via a vector-valued transfer operator associated with a diffeomorphism $T$ of the manifold.
+This approach allows one to consider strongly chaotic maps, such as toral automorphisms, which need not arise as time-$1$ maps of any incompressible flow.
+While this flexibility has led to the only rigorous examples of fast dynamo action on compact domains to date \cites{Oseledets_1993,Gilbert_1993}, it comes at a cost: such maps may bypass key structural constraints of the physical problem.\footnote{A common unphysical feature of algebraic maps, such as the CAT map, is that the spatial average of their Jacobian matrix need not be the identity.
 As a result, even the spatial average of a vector field may grow exponentially.
-By contrast, such growth of the mean field cannot occur for maps generated by the flow of a divergence-free velocity field.}.
+By contrast, such growth of the mean field cannot occur for maps generated by the flow of a divergence-free velocity field.}

-As noted in \cite{Oseledets_1993}, if a map $T$ arises from a continuous-time flow, classical antidynamo constraints continue to apply even to the pulsed model \eqref{eq: pulsed dynamo}.
-The present work aims to bridge this gap by constructing a genuine fast dynamo within the domain of validity of these theorems on the compact manifold $\TT^3$.
-This marks a significant departure from recent results on the fast dynamo conjecture.
-For instance, the construction in \cite{CZSV25} of an autonomous fast dynamo on $\RR^3$ involves its own analytical difficulties; however, the lack of compactness of the domain modifies the spectral nature of the operator, relaxing the requirements on the associated resolvent and allowing for the construction of approximate eigenfunctions with localized properties.
-Similarly, recent ``$\limsup$''-type constructions \cites{RowanDynamo25,sorellaVillringer2025} utilize fully time-dependent velocity fields to establish growth on specific sequences of times $t_n \to \infty$.